Arshinagar Future Park: Description

 The park is landscaped with artificial fountains, flower gardens, two artificial lakes, and approximately 981 species of trees, with bird pots installed to encourage natural habitats.
-Around 300 staff members, including trained security personnel, maintain operations and ensure safety.
-Conveniently located beside the Dhaka–Chittagong Highway, the park provides parking for 300 vehicles and can accommodate up to 20,000 visitors at a time, with a record attendance of 14,000 in a single day.
+Around 300 staff members maintain operations and ensure safety.
+Located beside the Dhaka–Chittagong Highway, the park provides parking for 300 vehicles and can accommodate up to 20,000 visitors at a time, with a record attendance of 14,000 in a single day.